Naotsun19B/TranslationToolkit-Document/README.md

 ## History

+- (2022/01/24) v1.3
+  Added translation engine for Microsoft Translator

 - (2022/01/18) v1.2
   Changed to save the changes in the editor environment settings to the ini file under the Saved folder.

 - (2021/12/13) v1.1
   Supported to use the minimum functions even in versions prior to UE 4.25(It is not supported in the marketplace, so you will need to downgrade manually.)
   Pop-up window size can now be specified from editor preferences

 - (2021/11/06) v1.0
   Publish plugin